Chapter 5: the swapchain

 A.4.
 Handling resizes

 When a window gets resized or minimized, the corresponding swapchain becomes outdated.
-When this happens, Vulkan returns an error when we try to acquire the next swapchain image.
-We must then recreate the swapchain with updated characteristics.
+Vulkan returns an error on later interactions with that swapchain.
+In that case, we must recreate it with updated characteristics.

 B. A deeper dive